 In-home care treatment: This is by far the most common method of long-term care and is typically given by family members or friends.
 However, in-home treatment can also be provided by paid caregivers.

-Depending on the package and terms you select, the cost of long-term care insurance varies.
+Depending on the package and terms you select, the cost of long-term healthcare insurance varies.
 How old you are when you buy the policy is another consideration.
 The younger you are, the more likely you are to get a better deal.

 Your medical background plays a part in determining the price, too.
 You can not find an insurance provider willing to cover you if you already need long-term care.
 The same is true if you have a history of having long-term treatment.